SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-11-tricks-and-hacks/code-formatting/code-formatting.md

     Console.WriteLine(i);
 }
 ```

-This key combination can help us if we found a badly formatted code.
+This key combination in Visual Studio can help us if we work with a badly formatted code.